Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Data Transfer Through a Virtual Tunnel

-After the data is encrypted, it's sent to the VPN's server.
-Even though your data is already encrypted, VPNs use a tunneling protocol to transport your data, which adds an extra layer of security.
+Once your information is encrypted, it's sent to the VPN's server.
+Even though it's already encrypted, VPNs use a tunneling protocol to transport your information, which adds an extra layer of security.
 This technology wraps your encrypted data inside other data, creating a secure tunnel that stretches from your device to the VPN server.

 Decryption at the Server Level